Dead Angle: Port

-Sega published a single-player port for the Sega Master System in 1989.
+Sega published a single-player port for the Master System in 1989.
 The game's instruction manual and box give names to the main characters.
 The player character is private investigator George Phoenix, his girlfriend is Jane and the mob leader is named Robert King.
 The port omits several levels, including the entire Kansas stage.
 The shotgun and grenades are not available and background objects can no longer be damaged.
 Graphics are less detailed, with fewer frames of animation and most of the voice clips and in-game cinematics are not included.

 Reception

 The port was faulted for jerky scrolling in the January 1990 issue of Computer and Video Games.
 Reviewer Paul Rand said that the slow movement hampered the otherwise fun gameplay and gave the game a 68%.
 Despite this, Computer and Video Games subsequently published more positive reviews in their Complete Guide to Sega and Complete Guide to Consoles, rating it 83% and calling it an "Operation Wolf-style coin-op" conversion.
-They lauded the graphics and gameplay, calling it "Easily one of the best shooting games on the Sega."
+They lauded the graphics and gameplay, calling it "easily one of the best shooting games on the Sega".